by Stoffel | May 7, 2026 | Biases, Decision Making, Investing

 by Stoffel | Jan 27, 2026 | Biases, Decision Making, Financial Literacy, Wealth

-Why defining “enough” is the key to lasting wealth and peace of mind In The Psychology of Money, Morgan Housel makes a simple but profound point: People who don’t know when they have enough will never feel wealthy.
+Defining “enough” is the key to lasting wealth and peace of mind.
+In The Psychology of Money, Morgan Housel makes a simple but profound point: People who don’t know when they have enough will never feel wealthy.
 It sounds obvious.
-But it’s one of the most important...
+But it’s one of the most...

 by Stoffel | Oct 23, 2025 | Biases, Decision Making